 The bomber jacket has evolved into numerous varieties due to its high level of versatility.
 They come in almost any fabric from leather and suede to nylon and denim, and even silk.
 Here is a brief outline of a few basic jacket materials and their properties to help you decide what’s right for you.

 Nylon or polyester fabric is probably the most common type of stylish bomber jacket you can find, and the perfect spring bomber jacket for men.
 They come in a variety of colours and can be printed easily, creating a unique look.
 The lightweight properties of these materials make them a good choice for layering with your outfit whether it’s warm or cold.
 A nylon bomber is also waterproof and weather resistant.

 The bomber of choice for winter months, wool will keep you from feeling the chill with its thick fabric and warming properties.
 It is also water resistant and comes in a variety of textures.

 The Best Bomber Jackets

 We bring you the best bomber jackets on the market today, whatever your budget.
 From the traditional Alpha Industries MA 1 flight jacket or MA 1 bomber jacket to more contemporary suede alternatives; take a look below.

 How To Style A Bomber Jacket

 It is useful to know how to properly care for your bomber as it is something that can be worn over and over again and lasts no matter what season.
 To get the best out of your jacket follow these simple rules for maintenance:

 - Nylon – Along with other synthetic materials, they’re the easiest to clean.
-A cold wash with mild detergent will do the trick.
+A cold wash with a mild detergent will do the trick.
 After washing on a delicate cycle, hang your jacket up to air dry.